Posted by The Children's Institute - Feb 19, 2016

 Food security helps to:

-• Prevent over eating/inhibit weight gain
+• Prevent over eating and inhibit weight gain

 • Improve nutrition

-• Promote healthier lifestyles
+• Promote a healthier lifestyle

 • Decrease anxiety and stress